-- As gently as possible, combine the beef, bacon, shallot, garlic and pepper, ensuring the meats are well incorporated and the other ingredients are distributed evenly (breaking up the bacon first is helpful).
-A light touch is important so the mixture doesn’t become overly compressed and dense
+As gently as possible, combine the beef, Ground Bacon, shallot, garlic and pepper, ensuring the meats are well incorporated and the other ingredients are distributed evenly (breaking up the bacon first is helpful).
+A light touch is important so the mixture doesn’t become overly compressed and dense.

 Form ½ lb balls, then flatten them into burger patties, again handling them gently.
 We’re not kneading dough!

 Fire up your grill or broiler and let it heat up.
 For grills, use a two-zone heat setup (coals pushed to one side to create hotter and cooler zones).
 For broilers, you can replicate this with 2 racks, one in a lower position and one up close the the heat source.